Professional development for teachers is something that makes many groan.

 I love meeting new people, especially teachers who are passionate about their craft.

 Maybe it is a presenter who is particularly inspiring as they discuss the topic they are presenting, maybe it is the motivating energy that permeates the halls and convention floor of a large conference, or maybe it is just sitting next to and making friends with people who are in the same field and have similar philosophies to you own.

 These are not small things – this inspiration, this motivating energy, and these friendships are things that keep us going and growing as teachers.
 Don’t discount their importance.

-I have created three different professional development opportunities for teachers.
+I have created three different opportunities for professional development for teachers.

-Want to try using podcasts with your students, but are not sure where to start?
-Maybe you already use podcasts, but want more ideas on how to use them with your students?
-Workshop attendees will come away with practical ideas on how to integrate podcasts into existing lesson plans.
+Want to try using podcasts with your students but are not sure where to start?
+Maybe you already use podcasts but want more ideas on how to use them with your students?
+With this resource for professional development for teachers, workshop attendees will come away with practical ideas on how to integrate podcasts into existing lesson plans.